0E9B061F/0E9B061F.github.io/src/posts/ghast.js-v0.6.4.md

 Updated [ghast.js](https://github.com/0E9B061F/ghast.js) to `v0.6.4`.
 The last update had the wrong version in the README (orz).
 This fixes that and belatedly updates the year to 2023.

-[The project's documentation](/docs/ghast.js) has also been updates to reflect these changes.
+[The project's documentation](/docs/ghast.js) has also been updated to reflect these changes.

 # CHANGES